genzellab/CBD/Spectrograms/preprocessing/README.md

 # Data preprocessing

-- function_pelin.m: Main function to run alignment.
+- preprocessing_pelin.m: Main script to run alignment.
 Adapted from Victor's script.
 ## IMPORTANT: The PFC data was not (bandpass) filtered.

 The results of this function were: